Military progresses in identifying, treating brain, mental injuries

-Except in the case of severe traumatic brain injury, which is defined as a penetrating head wound, these wounds can be difficult to diagnose, and symptoms often aren't immediate.
+But except in the case of severe traumatic brain injury -- defined as a penetrating head wound -- these wounds can be difficult to diagnose, and symptoms often aren't immediate.

 "When you break your arm, I can do an X-ray and can show you the break," Robinson said.
-But for troops with moderate or mild Traumatic Brain Injuries (TBIs), "we are finding that there may be changes in the neural psychological and neural cognitive pathways that we are just beginning to learn and understand."
+But for troops with moderate or mild TBI, "we are finding that there may be changes in the neural psychological and neural cognitive pathways that we are just beginning to learn and understand."

 Dr. David Williamson is on the front line of these advances as director of the psychological heath and traumatic brain injury team at the National Naval Medical Center in Bethesda, Md.

 "This is a dedicated team of professionals who have a mission to serve just one category of medical disorder," he said.
 "Instead of breaking the staff up by medical specialties, we are a team broken into the category of a clinical problem: the psychological health and brain-injury effects of combat."